 Let's for example generate a service inside the

 Serving Specific Apps in Your Workspace

 You can serve a specific application in your workspace using the following command:

 admin is the name of the application that you want to serve.

-In this quick post, we've seen what is an Angular Workspace and how to create an empty workspace, how to create applications and libraries into the Workspace.
+In this quick post, we've seen what is an Angular Workspace and how to create an empty workspace with an Angular 10 example, then how to add applications and libraries in the Workspace.